GENITAL HERPES

 - Infection in the cervix -> change diffuse, multiple ulcers, large

 ulcers and necrotic.
-Can be asymptomatic.
+Can

 - Can happen sooner or later